dyne/luabinaries/README.md

 - lua 5.3 for linux 64 https://github.com/dyne/luabinaries/releases/latest/download/lua53
 - lua 5.4 for linux 64 https://github.com/dyne/luabinaries/releases/latest/download/lua54

-Lua bytecode compilers are available simply by changing the file name to `luacNN`.
+Lua bytecode compilers are available simply by changing the file name to `luacVV`.

 Releases are tagged with the GitHub hash and listed in the [Release page](https://github.com/dyne/luabinaries/releases/).